General (scope, criteria, time limits)

 Many court decisions which have been published in recent years deal with cases of persons who have been granted international protection in other European states such as Bulgaria, Greece, Hungary or Italy.
 In many of these cases, transfers were suspended by courts on the grounds that a risk of inhuman or degrading treatment could not be excluded for beneficiaries of international protection in these countries.
 However, similarly to the existing case law on ‘systemic deficiencies’ in the context of Dublin transfers, the case law on this issue was not consistent and other courts upheld transfers of beneficiaries of international protection to Bulgaria or Italy, while the majority of courts do not consider transfers to Greece to be lawful (see also Suspension of transfers and below, this section).[15]
 A list of court cases dealing with transfers of beneficiaries of international protection is accessible online.[16]

-The 2022 Act on the acceleration of asylum court proceedings and asylum procedures[17] introduced the possibility for the Federal Administrative Court to decide on the facts of the case as they pertain to the situation in the country of origin or destination[18] in order to avoid situations where Higher Administrative Courts come to different conclusions in this regard.
+The 2022 Act on the acceleration of asylum court proceedings and asylum procedures[17] introduced the possibility for the Federal Administrative Court (Bundesverwaltungsgericht, BVerwG) to decide on the facts of the case as they pertain to the situation in the country of origin or destination[18] in order to avoid situations where Higher Administrative Courts come to different conclusions in this regard (see Onward appeal(s)).
 Two of the three revision procedures launched under this new competence concerned the situation in Italy.
-While one procedure was stopped without a decision, the second procedure is still ongoing as of February 2024 (see Onward appeal(s)).
+One procedure was stopped without a decision.
+In the second procedure, the Federal Administrative Court (BVerwG) ruled in November 2024 for the first time on a factual revision according to § 78 (8) AsylG, assessing the general situation in Italy for recognised refugees who are not vulnerable and are of working age.[19]
+The case involved two single women from Somalia and Syria, who had been granted refugee status in Italy but later applied for asylum in Germany.
+The court was bound by the prior findings of the Oberverwaltungsgericht Rheinland-Pfalz, which had determined that the applicants were not particularly vulnerable and were capable of working.[20]

 The BAMF took up the processing of applications again on 1 April 2022.
 The BAMF stated that it planned to assess each case again on its merits, instead of accepting the decision to grant international protection from another Member State, and to only deem applications inadmissible “in justified individual cases” where no threat of violation of Art.
-3 or 4 ECHR exists.[24]
-On 31 December 2023, ca. 6,100 asylum applications of persons who are likely to already have a protection in Greece were pending at the BAMF,[25] down from 12,500 as of 31 December 2022 [26] and 39,000 in December 2021.
-In 2023, 7,113 applications for international protection were filed by persons who had already been granted protection in Greece,[27] compared to 14,053 applications in 2022, and 19,805 such applications in 2021.
-Syrians and Afghans made up 56.7% of these applicants in 2023, and more than two thirds in previous years.[28]
-The BAMF decided on 16,495 such applications in 2023.
+3 or 4 ECHR exists.[29]
+As of December 31, 2024, approximately 26,150 cases involving individuals who had already been granted protection status in Greece were still pending before the German Federal Office for Migration and Refugees[30], compared to about 6,100 pending cases in 2023, ,[31] and 12,500 as of 31 December 2022,[32] a significant rise in numbers in comparison to previous years.
+In 2024, 8,716 decisions were made regarding applications by persons who had already been granted protection in Greece[33] (compared to 16,495 decisions in 2023).
+In 2024, the authorities received 25,112 such applications,[34] which constitutes a significant increase compared to previous years.
+In 2023, the number stood at 7,113 applications [35] and 14,053 in 2022.
+Syrians (12,254), Afghans (6,718) and Iraqis (2,625) made up the majority of these applications in 2024.[36]

 Some administrative courts have confirmed these rejections on the merits, arguing that the BAMF is not bound by decisions of the Greek asylum authorities.
 This question has been put before the CJEU in a request for preliminary ruling in September 2022.[47]
 Between January and August 2023, a total of 92 removals of non-Greek nationals took place to Greece, but the removal statistics do not give indications on the residence status or nationality of persons returned.[48]
 This indicates an increase from 2022 where 72 non-Greek nationals were removed to Greece.
 [49]